balsama/pn_nid/README.md

 SORTING
 -------

-The third parameter accepts one the following named constants:
+The third parameter controls how the sequence is sorted and accepts one of the following named constants:

 * **SORT_NID** (default)
   > Sorts the results numerically based on Node ID